Pont Saint-Bénézet: History

-The bridge fell into a state of disrepair during the 17th century.
+The bridge fell into a state of disrepair during the first half of the 17th century.
 By 1644 the bridge was missing four arches, and a flood in 1669 swept away more of the structure.
 Since then, its surviving arches have successively collapsed or been demolished and only four of the arches remain.
 The only other visible vestige of the bridge is some masonry from pier 11 that is attached to a private building on the Île de la Barthelasse.
 (Note: Piers are numbered starting from the Avignon side of the river with piers 1 to 4 supporting the surviving arches.
 The ruins of pier 11 are located at .)
 Remains of other piers are buried under a thick layer of sediment on the island or at the bottom of the Rhône.
 The locations of piers 9 and 10, both now on the Île de la Barthelasse, were confirmed by cores drilled at their expected positions.
 Masonry from the piers was reached at a depth of 3 m below ground level.
 Just below the masonry, at a depth of around 6.7 m, wooden fragments, identified as silver fir (Abies alba), were recovered.
 Carbon-14 dating of this material gave dates of 1238–1301 AD for pier 9 and 1213–1280 AD for pier 10 (the range is for 2σ).

 The arches are segmental rather than the semi-circular shape typically used in Roman bridges.
 Of the remaining arches the largest span is 35.8 m between the third and fourth piers.
 The piers have cutwaters that are pointed both upstream and downstream.
 These reduce the scour around the piers, one of the main threats to the stability of stone bridges.
 The piers were constructed with openings in the stone work to reduce the pressure from the flow of water when river was in flood.

 With the collapse of the Saint-Bénézet bridge the Rhône at Avignon was crossed by ferry until the beginning of the 19th century.
 Between 1806 and 1818 a wooden bridge was built across the two branches of the river, a few hundred metres south of the old bridge at the Porte de l'Oulle.
 The section across the Avignon branch of the Rhône was replaced by a suspension bridge in 1843.
 This was demolished in 1960 with the opening of the Edouard Daladier bridge.
 The section of the wooden bridge across the Villeneuve branch of the Rhône was not replaced until 1909.
 The replacement stone bridge, the Nouveau Pont, was damaged by bombing in 1944 during World War II.
 It was repaired after the war but was replaced by the Pont du Royaume in 1972.